Binaural Beats Master

 So What Are Isochronic Tones And How Do They Compare To Binaural Beats?

-Well basically they are very much alike and are both used to create the same brainwaves, mind states and experiences, hence the reason they are quite simply classed under binaural beats, they just work in different ways to each other.
+Well basically isochronic tones and binaural beats are very much alike and are both used to create the same brainwaves, mind states and experiences, hence the reason they are quite simply mostly classed under the binaural beats banner, they just work in different ways to each other.

 Isochronic tones work by producing just one tone that pulses, so they are turned on and off in a precise pattern to create the desired effect, because of this system they are reported to be more effective in comparison, which does lead to them being quicker for brainwave entrainment and unlike binaural beats, they can be used without headphones or earphones, although some people still use them to drown out external nuisance sounds.
 On the downside, they have been found to be a noise irritant to a minority of people.